Skates & Gear 101

 What are the differences between indoor and outdoor wheels?

-Indoor wheels are harder and meant to be skated on a smooth surface.
+Indoor wheels are harder (durometer reading 84a and up) and meant to be skated on a smooth surface.
 The harder the indoor wheel, the more slide you will have.
 There are two main shapes of indoor wheels: small, narrow, hard wheels for dancing and skate parks and wider derby wheels with a hub.

 What indoor wheels do you recommend to get started?